Anguilla: History

+Anguillan Revolution

-Full adult suffrage was introduced to Anguilla in 1952.
-After a brief period as part of the West Indies Federation (1958–1962), the island of Anguilla became part of the associated state of Saint Kitts-Nevis-Anguilla with full internal autonomy in 1967.
-However many Anguillans had no wish to be a part of this union, and resented the dominance of St Kitts within it.
-On 30 May, 1967, Anguillans forcibly ejected the St Kitts police force from the island and declared their separation from St Kitts following a referendum.
-The events, led by Atlin Harrigan and Ronald Webster among others, became known as the Anguillan Revolution; its goal was not independence per se, but rather independence from Saint Kitts and Nevis and a return to being a British colony.
+In 1952, full adult suffrage was introduced to Anguilla.
+After a brief period as part of the West Indies Federation from 1958 to 1962, the island of Anguilla became part of the associated state of Saint Kitts-Nevis-Anguilla, which was granted full internal autonomy in 1967.
+Many Anguillans had no wish to be a part of that union, however, resenting the dominance of St Kitts within it.

+On 30 May 1967, Anguillans forcibly ejected the St Kitts police force from the island and, following a referendum, declared their independence from St Kitts.

+The events, led by Atlin Harrigan and Ronald Webster, among others, became known as the Anguillan Revolution.
+Its goal was not independence per se, but rather to gain separation from Saint Kitts and Nevis and a return to being a British colony.

-With negotiations failing to break the deadlock, a second referendum confirming Anguillans' desire for separation from St Kitts was held and the Republic of Anguilla was declared unilaterally, with Ronald Webster as president.
-Efforts by British envoy William Whitlock failed to break the impasse and 300 British troops were subsequently sent in March 1969.
+With negotiations failing to break the deadlock, a second referendum was held, which confirmed the desire for separation from St Kitts, and the Republic of Anguilla was declared unilaterally, with Ronald Webster as president.
+Efforts by British envoy, William Whitlock, failed to break the impasse.

+In March 1969, 300 British troops were sent to the island.
 British authority was restored, and confirmed by the Anguilla Act 1971 (c.
 63) of July 1971.

-In 1980, Anguilla was finally allowed to formally secede from Saint Kitts and Nevis and become a separate British Crown colony (now a British overseas territory).
-Since then, Anguilla has been politically stable, and has seen a large growth in its tourism and offshore financing sectors.
+In 1980, Anguilla was allowed to formally secede from Saint Kitts and Nevis and become a separate British Crown colony (now a British overseas territory).
+Since then, Anguilla has been politically stable, and has had considerable growth in its tourism and offshore financing sectors.